bradfrost/atomic-design/chapter-3.md

 {% include figure.html src="../images/content/pattern-lab-annotations-1.png" caption="Pattern Lab's annotation feature is interactive and baked into the living UI." %}

 ### Pattern Lineage
-While Many pattern libraries fail to provide context where.
+Documenting UI patterns in a style guide is extraordinarily helpful (), but  provide context where.
 Where  Shows what patterns comprise a particular pattern
 - Shows where a particular pattern is employed
 - Provides context
 - If designers and developers make changes to a particular pattern, they immediately know which patterns and templates need retested, QA.